 If we install the new dbatools 2.0 module, along with the appropriate library module, and try to connect to a server that doesn’t have connection encryption configured we’ll get the following error.

-Set-DbatoolsConfig we can change these connection properties to trust the SQL Server certificate and set encryption to optional - this will allow us to connect to any SQL Server - whether it’s configured with connection encryption or not.
+Set-DbatoolsConfig we can change these connection properties to trust the SQL Server certificate and set encryption to false - this will allow us to connect to any SQL Server - whether it’s configured with connection encryption or not.

 Now when we retest the connection it’ll work perfectly again.